huggingface/blog/text-generation-inference-on-inferentia2.md

 ## Deploy Zephyr 7B on AWS Inferentia2 using Amazon SageMaker

-This tutorial will show how easy it is to deploy Zephyr 7B on AWS Infernetia2 using Amazon SageMaker.
-Zephyr is a 7B parameter LLM fine-tuned version of [mistralai/Mistral-7B-v0.1](https://huggingface.co/mistralai/Mistral-7B-v0.1) that was trained on a mix of publicly available, synthetic datasets using [Direct Preference Optimization (DPO)](https://arxiv.org/abs/2305.18290).
-More details are in the [technical report](https://arxiv.org/abs/2310.16944).
+This tutorial shows how easy it is to deploy a state-of-the-art LLM, such as Zephyr 7B, on AWS Inferentia2 using Amazon SageMaker.
+Zephyr is a 7B fine-tuned version of [mistralai/Mistral-7B-v0.1](https://huggingface.co/mistralai/Mistral-7B-v0.1) that was trained on a mix of publicly available and synthetic datasets using [Direct Preference Optimization (DPO)](https://arxiv.org/abs/2305.18290), as described in detail in the [technical report](https://arxiv.org/abs/2310.16944).
 The model is released under the Apache 2.0 license, ensuring wide accessibility and use.

 We are going to show you how to:

 1. Setup development environment
 2. Retrieve the TGI Neuronx Image